lukeasrodgers/fortran-server/README.md

 ## Running the code

-Passes `-g` flag to compilers for debugging aid.

 Run `make` to compile, then `./server`.
 This will bind to port 3491, send "hello world" to clients that connect, with `nc localhost 3491` for example, and print the connecting IP address.

+The makefile passes the `-g` flag to compilers for debugging aid.

 ## Notes on the code